 US online food retailers make a breakthrough

 The old argument that there is an awful lot of chimney pots in Seoul and London won't rub.
-There are also quite a few in New York City, Los Angeles, Chicago etc., if one cares to count them.
+There are also quite a few in NYC, Los Angeles, Chicago etc., if one cares to count them.

 This year, however, and despite what Citizen Trump may say to the contrary, the coronavirus has hit the land of the free harder in terms of total infections and deaths than anywhere else on the planet.
 In most countries, home office, furlough and short-time work have created a sudden spike in demand for door-to-door delivery or click & collect in the stores.
-But e-commerce sales in the States have positively exploded.
+In the States e-commerce sales have positively exploded.

 So, is this a watershed moment for the US online grocery industry?
 We asked Bill Bishop, 'chief architect' at Brick Meets Click; retail industry consultant Michael Sansolo; and Jon Springer, executive editor at Winsight Grocery Business, for some enlightenment as to the new American normal…